davidtchiu/davidtchiu.github.io/teaching/cs161/hwk0.me/index.md

 7. After you're done with `printMyName()`, it's time to test it out.
 Save your code, and go back to the BlueJ project screen.
 Hit the `Compile` button, and if typed it in right, then you shouldn't see any compile errors.
 Right click on the `AboutMe` class and choose `new AboutMe()`.
 You will see a new `Object` made on the "workbench" below.
 Right-click on the new object and choose the `printMyName()` method.
 You should see your name printed to the screen.
 Now go back to the code and remove the quotes around your name to see how Java reacts.
 It _should_ inform you of the problem.

 8. Now create a new method called `printBday()` that prints your birthday in `mm/dd/yyyy` format (you can make this up -- I don't need to know your real birthday).
 For instance, someone born on Feb 26, 1980 would print `02/26/1980`.
-To create a new method, you can just copy the `printMyName` code.
+To create a new method, you can just copy the `printMyName()` code.
 The new method block can go before or after the `printMyName()` method.
 I would copy the code "by hand," instead of using copy-and-paste.
 Compile and test it out.

    - Uh oh.
-Did the print-out from the previous interactions get erased when you called `printBday()`?
+Did the print-out from the previous interactions get reset when you called `printBday()`?
 Don't worry, there's an easy way to fix that.
 Click anywhere on the output screen, and from the menu up top, click `Options` then uncheck `Clear screen at method call`.
 This should save all the outputs on the screen from before.

    - Saving old outputs on the screen *will* get annoying though, when your programs get more complicated.
 So just remember that you can always re-enable this option.

-9. Let's try something more involved.
-Write a method called `printInitials()` that prints out your first, middle (applicable), and last initials in "block form" (see below).
+9. Let's try something a little more involved.
+Write a method called `printInitials()` that prints out your first, middle (if applicable), and last initials in "block form" (see below).
 Notice the formatting --- you should use the letter itself to create the block shape.
 For instance, my initials DTC might be printed as follows:

    ```
    DDDDDD   TTTTTTTTT   CCCCCC